Set up your live account structure

 - Generate an API key in your live Customer Area, and copy this to your live integration.

-- Check that your live API credentials have the required API permissions.
+- Make sure your live API credentials have the required API permissions.

 - Update the Adyen endpoints to your live endpoints.